LunarCM/GNNs-CL/README.md

 # 3GNN-CL
-The Code for 《Three Granularities Graph Neural Networks with Contrastive Learning for Session-based Recommendation》
+The Code for paper 《Three Granularities Graph Neural Networks with Contrastive Learning for Session-based Recommendation》